 - Adjust your usual medications.
 Remind your doctor of your medications at least a week before the exam.
 You may need to temporarily stop taking certain medications days or hours before the exam.

 You'll begin the exam lying on your side on the exam table, usually with your knees drawn toward your chest.
-The doctor will place a small tube (catheter) inside your rectum to fill your colon with air or carbon dioxide.
+A nurse or technologist will place a small tube (catheter) inside your rectum to fill your colon with air or carbon dioxide as you do a log roll on the table.
 The air or gas helps create clear images and may cause a feeling of pressure in your abdomen.

-A virtual colonoscopy typically takes about 10 to 15 minutes.
+A virtual colonoscopy typically takes about 15 minutes.

 You can resume your usual activities after your virtual colonoscopy.
 You may feel bloated or pass gas for a few hours after the exam as you clear any remaining air or gas from your colon.